marchenko-devpro/terraform-workshop/GCP/01/README.md

 *gcloud projects list*

-- change the path_to_context - it is the path to your local credentials file
+- change the path to cred file - credentials in provider